5 Great Presentation Design Ideas to Try in 2025

 Don’t put everything you’re going to say on your slides—this is not an essay.
 You want your audience to listen to you, not read your deck, and overloading your presentation designs with text is one of the best ways to lose their attention.

 A good rule of thumb is to aim for one key point per slide.
 Anything more than this can start to get messy and hard to follow.
-We feel it's better to space out your thoughts and make it more digestible, allowing for design to play a lead role in how your thoughts are conveyed on screen.
+We feel it's better to space out your thoughts and make them more digestible, allowing for design to play a lead role in how your thoughts are conveyed on screen.

 3. Make it accessible